CSS-Electronics/canedge-grafana-backend/README.md

 #### Regarding public EC2 IP
 Note that rebooting your EC2 instance will imply that your endpoint IP is changed - and thus you'll need to update your datasource.
 There are methods to set a fixed IP, though not in scope of this README.

+#### Regarding EC2 memory
+The backend will use RAM both for storing dataframes when processing log files, as well as for caching.
+The required RAM depends on your log file size and DBC - we recommend at least 2 GB of RAM for most use cases (which e.g. the `t3.small` has).
+On AWS EC2, the default behavior will be to 'kill' the process if RAM usage exceeds available memory.
+As an alternative to this behavior, you can consider using a (swap file](https://wiki.archlinux.org/title/Swap#Swap_file).

 #### Port forwarding a local deployment